t83714/fractal-component/README.md

 npm install --save fractal-component
 ```

-Alternatively, you may use the provided [UMD builds](packages/core/dist/fractal-component.min.umd.js) directly in the <script> tag of an HTML page.
+Alternatively, you may use the UMD builds from [unpkg](https://unpkg.com/fractal-component) directly in the <script> tag of an HTML page.